ChatGPT vs Claude for Coding: Which Responds Better to Structure?

 Algorithm Implementation

 GPT-4o edges ahead on algorithms with raw prompts (52% vs 48% correctness).
 With structured prompts, Claude takes the lead (90% vs 82%).
-Claude's structured algorithm implementations tend to include edge case handling that GPT-4o omits unless explicitly constrained.
+Claude's structured code tends to handle edge cases that GPT-4o skips unless you spell them out.

 API Development

-Claude dominates API development in structured mode (92% vs 76%).
-Claude produces more complete API code — authentication, error handling, input validation, and OpenAPI documentation are more often included.
-GPT-4o tends to produce the happy path only.
+Claude leads on API development in structured mode (92% vs 76%).
+Claude produces more complete API code.
+Authentication, error handling, input validation, and OpenAPI documentation are more often included.
+GPT-4o tends to produce only the happy path.

 Bug Fixing

-Both models perform similarly on bug fixing with structured prompts (84% vs 82%).
-The PERSONA band is critical here — specifying "senior developer with debugging expertise, 10 years experience with production systems" produces dramatically better bug analysis than "fix this bug."
+Both models score similarly on bug fixing with structured prompts (84% vs 82%).
+The PERSONA band matters most here.
+Saying "senior developer with debugging expertise, 10 years experience with production systems" gives you much better bug analysis than just saying "fix this bug."

 Code Refactoring

-Claude excels at refactoring with structured prompts (88% vs 72%).
-Claude is more conservative with refactoring — it preserves behavior while improving structure.
-GPT-4o sometimes introduces subtle behavior changes during refactoring, especially with complex conditional logic.
+Claude leads on refactoring with structured prompts (88% vs 72%).
+Claude is careful.
+It keeps the behavior the same while improving the structure.
+GPT-4o sometimes changes behavior slightly during refactoring, especially with complex conditional logic.

 Database Operations

-GPT-4o slightly leads on database tasks with structured prompts (80% vs 78%).
-Both models benefit enormously from the DATA band — providing the exact schema and sample data eliminates most database-related hallucinations.
+GPT-4o leads slightly on database tasks with structured prompts (80% vs 78%).
+Both models improve a lot from the DATA band.
+Providing the exact schema and sample data removes most database-related mistakes.

 The Recommendation